Quick Guide to Hug Point

 High tide

-You can also still get a glimpse of Hug Point and its waterfall from above at high tide by seeking out a secluded viewpoint.
+You can also still get a glimpse of Hug Point and its waterfall from above at high tide by seeking out a hidden viewpoint.
 From the parking lot, look for a small trail near the restroom that heads into a forest of Sitka spruce.
 Follow the trail through the dense salal understory until you reach a viewpoint overlooking the cove below (about 0.1 - 0.2 miles).

 Low-ish tide

 When the tide recedes, you can walk on the beach past the smaller headland to the north to reach the cove beyond.
 Here is where things start to get interesting.
-Look for the Hug Point waterfall, which will be prettiest from late fall until early spring when more water passes over the falls.
-Waves, storms, and wind have eroded the sandstone cliff next to the waterfall, forming irresistable caves and contours.
+Look for the Hug Point waterfall, which will be prettiest from late fall until early spring when more water passes over it.
+Waves, storms, and wind have eroded the sandstone cliff next to the waterfall, forming irresistible caves and contours.
 The next headland is Hug Point.
 Around its base, you’ll see a road carved from the cliff.
 Unless the tide is very low, the ocean will block your path to this road.

 Very low tide